 Managing ash dieback at Croft Castle

-Fishpool Valley will be closed while we undertake this felling work, from Monday 2 November 2020 to Friday 12 February 2021.
-The rest of the parkland will remain open on weekends while this area is closed, including the ancient tree walk, the Croft Ambrey walk and the Pokehouse Wood walk; please head to our What's On page to book your tickets before you visit.
+Fishpool Valley will be closed while we undertake this felling work, from Monday 2 November 2020 to the end of March 2021.
+The rest of the parkland will remain open while this area is closed, including the ancient tree walk, the Croft Ambrey walk and the Pokehouse Wood walk; please head to our What's On page to book your tickets before you visit.
 Public footpaths through the valley will reopen from Friday 26 February.

 Ash dieback, or ‘chalara’ is an Asian fungal disease which spread to the British countryside from imported trees carrying the infection six years ago.
 The progress of the disease is rapid, since the fungal spores can be carried by the wind for many miles.
 We don’t yet know what the full impact of the disease will be in Britain but it seems likely to affect up to 95% of our ash trees.

 In areas that are away from public footpaths and high visitor usage areas, we're leaving ash trees standing to find out which specimens display tolerance to the disease, and then let them reproduce.

 Unfortunately, there is nothing that can be done once a tree is infected.
 Our response has focused on managing the safety implications of dying and dead trees near places people use, then mitigating the ecological impact as far as possible.
 This is difficult and skilled work that we are likely to have to do more of at Croft over the coming years.
 The unpredictable nature of the rot inside the trees mean that their predictability when felling is difficult.
 We therefore need to work proactively to ensure public, staff and contractor safety.
 We need to manage the disease and mitigate for it, allowing other trees to flourish in place of the ash.